antonmi/job_reactor/README.markdown

 If you can't divide 'THE BIG JOB' into 'small pieces' you shouldn't use JobReactor.
 See alternatives such [DelayedJob][4] or [Resque][1].

-__JobReactor is the right solution if you have thousands, millions, and (we hope:), billions relatively small jobs.__
+__JobReactor is the right solution if you have thousands, millions, and, we hope:), billions relatively small jobs.__

 Quick start
 ===========